c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 <sub>In comparison with streams that are uni-directional, channels are bi-directional.</sub>

-The _Buffer_ class is a fixed-size data container that additionally has methods to read and write data.
+The _Buffer_ class is a fixed-size data container with additional methods to read and write data.
 All _Channel_ data is handled through _Buffer_ but never directly: all data that is sent to a _Channel_ must first be placed in a _Buffer_, any data that is read from a _Channel_ is read into a _Buffer_.

 <sub>In comparison with streams, that are byte-oriented, channels are block-oriented.
 Byte-oriented I/O is simpler but for some I/O devices can be rather slow.
 Block-oriented I/O can be much faster but is more complicated. </sub>

-The _Selector_ class allows subscribing a client to events from _many_ registered _SelectableChannel_ objects in a _single_ call.
-When events arrive, an Selector object dispatches them to the corresponding event handlers.
+The _Selector_ class allows subscribing to different events from _many_ registered _SelectableChannel_ objects in a _single_ place.
+When events arrive, a _Selector_ object dispatches them to the corresponding event handlers.

 ### NIO2 API

-In NIO2 were added asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel _etc) that have API similar to channels (_ServerSocketChannel_, _SocketChannel, _etc) and additionally have methods for connecting, reading, writing to be executed asynchronously.
+Java NIO2 API is based on asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel, etc_) that support asynchronous I/O operations (connecting, reading, writing).

-The asynchronous channel API provides two mechanisms for controlling the initiated asynchronous I/O operations.
-The first is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query its state and obtain the result.
-The second is by passing to the operation a _java.nio.channels.CompletionHandler_ object, which defines handler methods that are executed after the operation has completed _or_ failed.
-The provided API for both mechanisms are equivalent.
+The asynchronous channels provide two mechanisms to control asynchronous I/O operations.
+The first mechanism is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query its state and obtain the result.
+The second mechanism is by passing to the operation a _java.nio.channels.CompletionHandler_ object, which defines handler methods that are executed after the operation has completed _or_ failed.
+Actually, the provided API for both mechanisms are equivalent.

-Asynchronous channel API provides a standard way of performing asynchronous operations platform-independently.
+Asynchronous channels provide a standard way of performing asynchronous operations platform-independently.
 However, the amount that the API can exploit native asynchronous capabilities of an operating system, will depend on the Java support for that platform.

 ## Socket echo server

-In the practical part of the article, most of the I/O models considered above are implemented in TCP sockets echo clients and servers.
-A client read text input from the console and sent it to TCP port 7000.
-A server receives bytes from the port and sends them back to the client.
-Then the client writes echo for the console.
-Conversion between strings and bytes is performed in the UTF-8 encoding.
+In the practical part of the article, most of the I/O models mentioned above are implemented in echo clients and servers with Java sockets APIs.
+A server listens on a registered TCP port 7000.
+A client connects from its dynamic TCP port to the server port.
+The client reads an input string from the console and sends the bytes to the server port.
+The server receives the bytes from its port and sends them back to the client port.
+The client writes the echoed string on the console.
+When the client receives the same number of bytes that it has sent, it disconnects from the server.

+<sub>The conversion between strings and bytes is performed in UTF-8 encoding.</sub>

 ### Blocking IO echo server

-In the following example, _the blocking I/O model _is implemented in an echo server with Java IO API.
+In the following example, the _blocking I/O model _is implemented in an echo server with Java IO API.

 The _ServerSocket.accept_ method blocks until a connection is accepted.

-The _InputStream.read_ method blocks until it’s received the whole input buffer or the input stream is closed.

-The _OutputStream.write_ method blocks until it’s sent the whole output buffer
+The _InputStream.read_ method blocks until input data are available, or a client is disconnected.
+The _OutputStream.write_ method blocks until all output data are written.

 ```